How to use the MMULT function

 The following examples demonstrate how the function works.

-4. Cell ranges with an equal number of rows and columns
+This example demonstrates cell ranges with an equal number of rows and columns.

 Array formula in cell range L8:M9: